domesticatedviking/TextyMcSpeechy/README.md

 ## Step 2: Installing Applio
 - Follow instructions here `https://github.com/IAHispano/Applio`

-## Step 3: Finding the voice you want in Applio
+## Step 3: Experiment with changing voices in Applio
-- More to come later
-- (It has a nice gui - it isn't very hard to figure out)
+- Applio has a nice gui - it isn't very hard to figure out

 ## Step 4: Getting a training dataset
 1. A dataset is a collection of audio clips with matching text transcriptions.
 There are many options available in the public domain, or you can record and transcribe your own voice.
 A repo with many public domain datasets can be found here:  https://github.com/jim-schwoebel/voice_datasets